johngieselmann/survey-web-app/README.md

         id      : <str> // used for question identification on submission display : <str> // actual text displayed for the question

+        // OPTIONAL: attributes to be added to the question's HTML
+        // section tag.
+DO NOT USE "sid" as a custom attribute...
+        // things will break and you will not be happy attr    : {
+            id       : <str> // overrides the ID attribute rel      : <str> // overrides the rel attribute class    : <str> // appended to current classes
+            <custom> : <str> // added as "data-<custom>" attribute
+        }

         // the array of answer objects to go with the question answers : [
             // answer 1
             {
-                id      : <str> // used for answer identification on submission value   : <str> // the value submitted for this answer display : [str] // OPTIONAL: text displayed for the answer
+                id      : <str> // used for answer identification on submission value   : <str> // the value submitted for this answer display : <str> // OPTIONAL: text displayed for the answer
-                                // if none is supplied it defaults to value }
+                                // if none is supplied it defaults to value attr    : {}    // same as question attr, see above }
         ]
     }